darold/pgtt-rsl/README.md

 session or a transaction following if the temporary table preserves the rows at end of the transaction or deleted them at commit.

-To drop a Global Temporary Table you can use the following statements:
+To drop a Global Temporary Table you can use one of the following statements:

 * `DROP TABLE test_table;`
 * `SELECT pgtt_schema.pgtt_drop_table('test_table');`